US Postal service warns states may miss mail-in ballot deadlines

 The implication affects tens of millions of voters whose ballots could be discarded because of delays in delivery.

-The U.S. Postal Service (USPS) has warned state election officials that the agency will not be able to fulfill requests for mail-in ballots before the Nov.
+The U.S. Postal Service (USPS) has warned state election officials that the agency will not be able to fulfill requests for mail-in ballots for people with mailbox key USPS before the Nov.
 3 presidential election.

 The letters were reportedly sent to 40 states by USPS general counsel and executive vice president Thomas Marshall.
 It warns that state deadlines to request, return and count ballots will be impacted by the “inconsistencies” with its delivery service, The Hill reports.
 The agency is facing a grim financial future amid an overhaul by the Trump administration.